trilinos/Trilinos/cmake/std/atdm/README.md

 The **ATDM TWEAKS FILES** in the `cmake/std/atdm/<system-name>/tweaks/` directory contain special settings for specific builds for a specific system.
-Typically, this file contains (temporary) disables for tests for that given build.
+Typically, these files contains (temporary) disables for tests and test exectuables for that given build.
 When a configure is performed, the internal CMake variable `ATDM_BUILD_NAME_KEYS_STR` set to `<COMPILER>_<BUILD_TYPE>_<NODE_TYPE>_<KOKKOS_ARCH>` (printed to STDOUT) is used to define a default file name: